QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

 ----------

-It was claimed in the discussion above that, when the tail index of the Pareto distribution increases, inequality fails, since a higher tail index implies less weight in the right hand tail.
+It was claimed in the discussion above that, when the tail index of the Pareto distribution increases, inequality falls, since a higher tail index implies less weight in the right hand tail.

 In fact, it is possible to prove that the Gini coefficient of the Pareto